 Overview, Vision, and Rationale --- REVIEW BY EVERYONE

-California State University, Sacramento (CSUS or Sacramento State) proposes the Energy, Power, and Innovation Collaborative (EPIC) NSF Engine designed to catalyze economic development in electrochemical technologies critical for US-made batteries, low-cost chemical and materials manufacturing, and next-generation fuels across California’s Central Valley.
-In partnership with California State University, Bakersfield (CSUB), California State University, Fresno (CSUF), California Mobility Center (CMC), Lawrence Berkeley National Laboratory (LBNL)/University of California, Berkeley (UC Berkeley), [OTHERS], EPIC will establish a transformative and sustainable regional innovation ecosystem that unites three major economic gateways: 1) California's East Bay to the west, 2) Western Nevada’s distribution networks inland across the US to the east, and 3) Southern California’s industrial complex to the south.
+California State University, Sacramento (CSUS or Sacramento State) proposes the Energy, Power, and Innovation Collaborative (EPIC) NSF Engine designed to catalyze economic development in electrochemical technology platforms critical for US-made battery manufacturing, low-cost chemical and materials production and recycling, and next-generation fuels across California’s Central Valley.
+In partnership with California State University, Bakersfield (CSUB), California State University, Fresno (CSUF), California Mobility Center (CMC), Lawrence Berkeley National Laboratory (LBNL)/University of California, Berkeley (UC Berkeley), [OTHERS], EPIC will establish a transformative and sustainable regional innovation ecosystem that unites three major economic gateways: 1) California's East Bay and Northern Waterfront Regions (Oakland, Berkeley, Richmond, etc.) to the west, 2) Western Nevada’s distribution networks inland across the US to the east, and 3) Southern California’s industrial complex to the south.
 The nexus of these three gateways is Sacramento, serving its manufacturing core to the South and home to the West Coast’s largest railyard.
 EPIC is a first-of-its-kind initiative that will connect isolated manufacturing ecosystems and world-class innovation centers into a single, streamlined, comprehensive economic Engine that advances U.S. competitiveness.

-EPIC will build and catalyze a robust, advanced innovation ecosystem to enable a new era of grid stability, distributed energy resources (DER), and low-cost energy for chemical and product manufacturing solutions that leverage abundant, low-cost, and renewable electricity within the underfunded and underserved Central Valley region.
+EPIC will build and catalyze a robust, advanced innovation ecosystem in the rapidly growing electrochemical technology sector.
+Electrochemical technology links the fastest growing and cheapest energy resource – intermittent electricity generated by photovoltaic and wind power – and everything else that is needed by society.
+EPIC will lower costs of electricity through distributed energy resources (DER) that contribute to a resilient and efficient electrical grid, while growing advanced chemical, materials, and product manufacturing driven abundant, low-cost, and renewable electricity.

 With Sacramento in the geographic heart of the Region, EPIC serves as a central hub to synthesize isolated projects and maximize opportunities for equitable participation in the future of advanced manufacturing, transportation, and energy.
-The Engine will foster and support early-stage clean energy and transportation companies and provide the community, researchers, innovators, and industry incumbents with access to resources and physical facilities to build new knowledge, products, and services related to smart and shared energy sources, fueling and charging infrastructure, manufacturing and chemical production with reduced carbon intensity, and automated, connected, and zero-emission vehicles (ACZEV).
+The Engine will foster and support both early-stage energy storage and conversion, transportation, and chemical and materials manufacturing companies and partner with established industries, including regional oil, gas, and petrochemical leaders aiming to leverage new electrochemical technologies to improve, augment, or replace legacy processes and drive world competitiveness.
+The Engine provides the community, researchers, innovators, and industry incumbents access to resources and physical facilities to build new knowledge, products, and services related to smart and shared energy sources, fueling and charging infrastructure, advanced electrochemical manufacturing and chemical production, and automated, connected, and zero-emission vehicles (ACZEV).

 Figure 1: Ecosystem for electrochemical technology development, education, and job creation from early stages to full-scale development